 Please note: Webinars are limited to 1,000 participants.

-February 2, 2021.
-U.S. Department of Labor Announces Proposed Delay in Effective Date of Final Rule Affecting Wages for H-1B and PERM Workers
+March 22, 2021.
+The Department of Labor Announces Additional Proposed Delay in Effective Date of Final Rule Affecting Wages for H-1B and PERM Workers